csrdelft/balins-adventure/readme.md

     mysqldump -u root profielen --no-create-info -c > profielen_data.sql mysql -u root csrdelft_django < profielen_data.sql

+After importing those, you can create the authentication users from the legacy `accounts` table.
+Because the migration requires some transformation of the passwords and access to both the old and new database, it has been implemented as a separate script (`bin/migrate_accounts.py`).
+If you've setup the DATABASE config in your `settings.py` correctly, with legacy pointing to a running legacy database, you can run the script `python bin/migrate_accounts.py` from the `src/` directory.

 You can import the data from 'groepen' on the database after base migration 0003:

     mysqldump -u root csrdelft \